vamshiamruthapu/coverage/core-java-modules/core-java-remove-duplicates-array/RemoveDuplicatesArrayKeepInsertionOrder.md

 # 5. Method 3: Using a Map
 Using a [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) is a popular approach to remove duplicates from an unsorted array while maintaining the order of elements.
 A Map data structure allows us to store unique elements as keys.

 To implement this method, we can iterate through the array and add each element as a key to the map.
-The value associated to the key doesn't really matter.
+The value associated with the key doesn't really matter.
 Our only concern here is that the keys are distinct from each other.

 After iterating through the entire array, we can extract the deduplicated elements by retrieving only the keys from the map.
 Because we also want the original order of elements to be preserved, we should carefully choose the implementation of Map to use.
 Hopefully, [LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) is the ideal candidate for our use case.